Genetic testing and your cancer risk

 - How might the answers affect me emotionally?

-- What is the risk of passing a mutation onto my children?
+- What is the risk of passing a variant on to my children?

 - How will the information affect my relatives and relationships?